-- Jesus is only one way to God.
+- Jesus is not the only way to God.
 There are many saviors.
 All religions lead to God if you’re sincere in your beliefs.

 - Universal salvation.
 Everyone gets saved, including Satan and his demons.
 One can believe in Jesus after death while in hell.
 Hell is only temporary punishment.

 - We can get to Heaven on our own merits.

 - The Bible only contains truth, but is not the written Word of God.

 - Truth is fluid, that it’s ever changing and evolving and as God reveals it.

 - The Bible was not written by God (except in the sense that God is Sovereign over all things), but merely by people who were struggling to understand the truth, and did the best they could to write what they understood at the time, with the information they had.

 All of those teachings are examples of true heresy and taught by true heretics.
 True heretics are enemies of the Christian faith.
 They reject the true Christ and historical Christianity.
 They may profess to be Christian and use Christian terminology, but terms must be defined by them.
 What they mean by them are not the same as what we mean by them.
 In regard to cults, they use Christian terminology in order to deceive in order to lure you in.
 Examples of this would be Mormonism and Jehovah’s Witnesses.
 Also beware of Progressive Christianity.
 All of these – and like them – are examples of false Christianity, and thus, true heresy.